bangingheads/UserSpiceDiscordOAuth/README.md

 Once you have logged into discord OAuth the user information will be added to users data.

-You will have access to the following (With an example of my account BangingHeads#0001):
+You will have access to the following (With an example of my account BangingHeads):

 disc_id: The Discord ID (173649211282292736)